-This maker doesn’t only look seriously professional, it produces perfectly pressed toasted sandwiches and really ticked all of the boxes for us during testing.
-From Sage by Heston Blumenthal, it has two flat, non-stick cooking plates, as well as “power on” and “ready” light indicators so you know exactly when to slide in your sandwich creation for cooking.
-Choose between “open melt” if you want to cook a particularly deep-filled sandwich one side at a time, or “crush control” which basically applies just the perfect amount of pressure instead of simply squashing the ingredients which most sandwich makers do.
+This maker not only look seriously professional, but it also produces perfectly pressed toasted sandwiches and really ticked all of the boxes for us during testing.
+From Sage by Heston Blumenthal, it has two flat, non-stick cooking plates, as well as “power on” and “ready” light indicators so you know exactly when to slide in your creation for cooking.
+Choose between “open melt” if you want to cook a particularly deep-filled sandwich one side at a time, or “crush control” which basically applies the perfect amount of pressure instead of simply squashing the ingredients which most sandwich makers do.

 Morphy Richards MICO toasted sandwich maker

 This tiny microwave contraption was one of our favourites during testing.
 Simple to use, it has two non-stick grill plates which slot into an outer silicone casing.
 It took around four minutes to cook one sandwich at a time in the microwave, with a generous amount of cheese and tomato on standard size bread slices.
-You need to wait an extra minute or so once cooked to make sure the plates have cooled down enough before unhooking them, but the result (to our surprise), was a golden and crispy toastie – no soggy bread in sight!
+You need to wait an extra minute or so once cooked to make sure the plates have cooled down enough before unhooking them.
+But the result, to our surprise, was a golden and crispy toastie – no soggy bread in sight.
 This gadget is small and quick to cook, making it a great option if you’re working in an office.

-Russell Hobbs 3 in 1 deep fill sandwich maker
+Russell Hobbs 3-in-1 deep fill sandwich maker

 We found it cooked toasties surprisingly quickly, in around four minutes, and they were evenly browned with crispy, closed edges, making this the best choice if you prefer a sealed toastie.
-Although it’s a “deep fill” sandwich maker, during testing we found if we put more than three ingredients in, it was prone to spilling out of the maker which made it trickier to clean the machine, although the actual plates can go in the dishwasher.
+Although it’s a “deep fill” sandwich maker, during testing we found if we put more than three ingredients in, it was prone to spilling out of the maker.
+As a result, this made it trickier to clean the machine, but we liked that the actual plates can go in the dishwasher.

 Lékué microwave grill

 Made from non-stick coated aluminium and silicone, it can also go in the dishwasher, and the chunky handles were easy to pop on and off.
 Just be careful when you take the grill out of the microwave as it gets very hot, so you need to use oven gloves.
-900W is the highest power microwave you can use the grill in, and if you’re looking for something larger (this only cooks one toastie at a time), there is a bigger version available.
+It’s also worth noting that the highest power microwave you can use this grill in is a 900W model.
+But, if you’re looking for something larger (this only cooks one toastie at a time), there is a bigger version available.

-Cuisinart griddle & grill
+Cuisinart griddle and grill

-Thanks to its larger size, you can make seriously deep filled sandwiches in this maker, although you can’t make sealed edges like with a traditional toastie maker.
+Thanks to its larger size, you can make seriously deep filled sandwiches in this grill, although you can’t make sealed edges like with a traditional toastie maker.
 It took around four minutes to cook a classic cheese and tomato toastie, and around six minutes for an extra-large one.
-We also found it produced great results for everything from filled croissants, fried eggs and even tuna steak!
-We liked the drip tray feature and found it prevented the build-up of grease which you so often get with kitchen appliances.
+We also found it produced great results for everything from filled croissants, fried eggs and even tuna steak.
+We also liked the drip tray feature and found it prevented the build-up of grease which you so often get with kitchen appliances.

 This was one of several multi-functional appliances we tried out.
 It comes with waffle and toastie plates which were easy to swap in and out, and most importantly can be cleaned in the dishwasher.
-Tefal advertises that there are 14 other plate options available to buy which also fit into this versatile maker, from panini to French toast, although we found it hard to track these down you may have better luck.
+Tefal advertises that there are 14 other plate options available to buy which also fit into this versatile maker, from panini to french toast.
+Although we found it hard to track these down you may have better luck.